Complete simultaneous conjugacy invariants in Artin's braid groups

 \section{Minimal simple elements}

-We apply the technique of minimal simple elements, introduced by Gonz\'alez--Meneses and Franco in \cite{FG03}, in order to make the computation of the sets $a^G\cap [p,q]$ more efficient.
-The propositions and algorithms in this section are natural generalizations of the ones in~\cite{FG03, Go05, KLT10}.
-We follow~\cite{FG03} and~\cite{KLT10} closely.
+We apply the technique of minimal simple elements, introduced by Gonz\'alez--Meneses and Franco~\cite{FG03}, in order to make the computation of the sets $a^G\cap [p,q]$ more efficient.
+The propositions and algorithms in this section are natural generalizations of earlier algorithms~\cite{FG03, Go05, KLT10}.